plkmo/Knowledge-Base-Builder/README.md

 bot.object_entities_d # entity to objects mapping
 ```

-### Search for specific terms in subject/predicate/object
+### Search for specific terms in subject, predicate, object
 ```python
 # searches for 'Tunku' in subject, 'was' in predicate, 'Singapore' in object
 bot.query(term=['Tunku', 'was', 'Singapore'], \